DibbleJ/stock-analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/40553064/117520599-90785280-af6e-11eb-80ed-4445cbcc12f9.PNG)

-The timing improvement stems from reducing the number of times that the code is run by a factor of twelve!
+The timing improvement stems from reducing the number of times that the data is analyzed by a factor of twelve!
 The original code below will loop through the entire data set for every ticker symbol.

 'loop through tickers
 For j = 0 To UBound(tickers)